pluginever/wc-serial-numbers/readme.txt

 == Changelog ==
+= 1.4.2 11th January 2023 =
+* Enhancement: New settings UI with performance improvements.
+* Enhancement: Optimized plugin assets.

 = 1.2.10 (20 May, 2022) =
 Fix - Compatibility with WP 6.1
 Fix - Compatibility with WC 71.

 = 1.2.10 (17 May, 2022) =
 Fix - Compatibility with WC v6.5.1